Washington, DC –-(Ammoland.com)- Sportsmen’s Act of 2012 is up for possible consideration next week in the US Senate.

-Attached the bill – S. 3525 – which is really about 20 bills rolled into one package.
+The bill – S. 3525 – is really about 20 bills rolled into one package.

-Embedded is a brief description of the act and a short document that describes each section of the bill.
+Embedded at the bottom is a brief description of the act and a short document that describes each section of the bill.

 The Senate floor schedule is unclear right now – the bill could be called up as early as this Thursday.
 We don’t expect votes to begin on the bill until next Wednesday.